Venue: Quadrant, The Silverlink North, Cobalt Business Park, North Tyneside

 To be notified of the appointment of any Substitute Members.

-Pursuant to the Council’s constitution the following substitute member was appointed:
+Pursuant to the Council’s Constitution the appointment of the following substitute member was reported:

 Declarations of Interest

 You are invited to declare any registerable and/or non-registerable interests in matters appearing on the agenda, and the nature of that interest.

 You are also invited to disclose any dispensation in relation to any registerable and/or non-registerable interests that have been granted to you in respect of any matters appearing on the agenda.

 Please complete the Declarations of Interests card available at the meeting and return it to the Democratic Services Officer before leaving the meeting.